MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/virtual-datacenter/overview.md

 ### Key vault

 With policy rules enforcing encrypted storage on all VDC subscriptions, you need to securely host and store encryption keys before any storage or virtual machines can be deployed.
-The VDC model calls for provisioning a Key Vault instance for each the hub environment and each of the workload subscriptions.
-After these key vaults are deployed, a cryptographic key is created and stored in Key Vault, which is then used to perform storage encryption tasks.
-An encrypted storage account should also be  created in the Key Vault resource group for storing audit log information related to the vault.
+The VDC model calls for provisioning a Key Vault instance for the hub environment and each of the workload subscriptions.
+After these key vaults are deployed, cryptographic keys are created and stored in Key Vault, which are then used to perform storage encryption tasks.
+An encrypted storage account should also be created in the Key Vault resource group for storing audit log information related to the vault itself.

-Edit access to secrets and keys within the vault is restricted to the central IT SecOps teams for the hub key vault, while workload key vaults can be accessed by users with the appropriate security role within the workload spoke environment.
+Access to modify secrets and keys within the vault is restricted to the central IT SecOps teams for the hub key vault, while workload key vaults can be accessed by users with the appropriate security role within the workload spoke environment.
 Other roles can use secrets and keys to encrypt and decrypt storage and access encrypted virtual machines, but they cannot modify or otherwise access any keys.

 > See the [Encryption in VDC](../encryption/vdc-encryption.md) topic for more details.